 Eni supports the goal of preventing the exploitation of minerals for the purpose of funding or supporting human rights violations.
-In the Democratic Republic of the Congo ("DRC") region, human rights violations have been found to be partially financed by the exploitation and trade of "Conflict Minerals" (known as "3TG" – and which consists of Tantalum, Tin, Tungsten (and the minerals that they are derived from – Columbite-tantalite (coltan), cassiterite and wolframite and Gold).
+In the Democratic Republic of the Congo ("DRC") region, human rights violations have been found to be partially financed by the exploitation and trade of certain "conflict minerals" (known as "3TG", consisting of Tantalum, Tin, Tungsten - and the minerals from which they are derived, i.e. Columbite-tantalite (coltan), cassiterite and wolframite - and Gold).

 As part of Eni’s commitment to corporate sustainability and respecting and promoting human rights in our own operations including the activities performed by our Business Partners, Eni has in place guidelines, procedures and standard contractual terms & conditions that:

 - Require compliance with human rights standards as prerequisite for qualification;

 - Require compliance with the Eni Code of Ethics and Human Rights Guidelines as a contractual obligations towards Eni;

 - Require periodical monitoring of compliance with those standards through audits.